 Students enrolled in Greek or Hebrew should plan on spending three hours outside of class for every hour spent in language classes.
 This is a rule of thumb only and will vary by student, depending on undergraduate coursework taken (Have you had Bible and theology classes before?), study habits, reading speed, length of time away from school, etc. After your first semester experience you will have a better idea of the course load you can handle.
-If you have any questions in this regard, please contact Lee Richards (email@example.com or ext.
-101) for help.
+If you have any questions in this regard, please contact Lee Richards (firstname.lastname@example.org or 602.429.4946) for help.

 What if I have had courses in my undergraduate program similar to some of the core classes in my program at Phoenix Seminary?

 You might want to consider applying for advanced standing.
 You may earn up to 8 hours of advanced standing credit toward the MAM degree, 10 hours toward the MABL degree, or up to 15 hours toward the MDiv degree.
 If your application for advanced standing is approved, your program is reduced by the corresponding number of credit hours (but no grade is assigned and so there is no impact on your grade point average).
 You must apply for advanced standing prior to your second semester of enrollment.
 If you have any questions on whether or not this is a good option for you, contact Lee Richards (email@example.com or 602.429.4946).